rapido-linux/rapido/readme.txt

 - qemu / KVM
 - tunctl for VM network provisioning

-Once all dependencies have been installed, Rapiod can be configured via rapido.conf.
+Once all dependencies have been installed, Rapido can be configured via rapido.conf.
 At a minimum, the VM network configuration and Linux kernel source parameters should be defined, in order to proceed.